Costa RicaCosta Rica

 Trails:

 Heliconias Trail: This 0.6-mile loop trail is the ideal introduction to the park and volcano, as it passes by the 1968 lava flow site.
-The trail has access to a longer 1-mile trail that leads to an overlook, which is less an overlook than an “overhear” – prepare for loud explosions from Arenal Volcano, since you’re close enough to hear its constant eruptions.
+The trail has access to a longer one-mile trail that leads to an overlook of the volcano and Lake Arenal.

 Las Coladas Trail: Mostly flat, this 1.25-mile trail winds around the base of the volcano, offering views of the 1993 lava flows.
 This trail connects directly with the Toucans Trail.